TheCodby/TheCodby/README.md

 👋 Hi, I'm @TheCodby.
 I build things and am currently learning algorithms and machine learning.
 As a full-stack web developer, I possess extensive experience working with various tools, libraries, and frameworks.
-My expertise lies in using Next.js and Laravel (PHP) for building web applications and working with relational databases such as MySQL and non-relational databases like MongoDB.
+My expertise lies in using Rust, Node.js, Next.js and Nest.js for building web applications and working with relational databases such as MySQL and non-relational databases like MongoDB.
 I leverage Prisma to generate my schema and ensure type safety.

 For mobile development, I specialize in using React Native to create cross-platform applications that run seamlessly on both iOS and Android.
 I also have solid knowledge of DevOps processes and Linux bash and terminal.